iPakTulane/Neobis_iOS_Auth/README.md

 ## Team Composition

 This project was a collaborative effort with a diverse team, each contributing their expertise to achieve success.
-The team members include:
+The team members include the author and:

 - **Atai Mamytov (Germany)** (Flutter Developer)
   - GitHub: [Atai Mamytov's GitHub](https://github.com/coffee3333/Neobis_Flutter_Chapter7)